-Fish needs cooking in a totally different way to meat, so it can take a little practice to get it perfect.
+Fish needs cooking in a very different way to meat, so it can take a little practice to get it perfect.
 Good Friday is a great opportunity to experiment - trust us, once you’ve cracked it, you’ll soon be rustling it up all year round.

 How to Cook Salmon, Cod or Haddock

-To pan-fry salmon, make sure all bones have been removed and place it skin-side down in a non-stick pan, cooking for around three minutes before turning it over and cooking it for another few minutes until you can see a change in its overall colour.
+To pan-fry salmon, make sure all bones have been removed and place it skin-side down in a nonstick pan, cooking for around three minutes before turning it over and cooking it for another few minutes until you can see a change in its overall colour.